-Beginning Accountability and Compliance Intermediate Evidence Based/Case Planning Advanced Demonstrates Competence and Reduction of Risk Attending scheduled appointments Avoiding persons possessing, using, and/or selling drugs/alcohol Completed community service hours Complying with curfew, home restrictions, or house arrest Enrolled in school and/or program Following home rules Following rules/direction of your court worker Made payments toward restitution and/or fines Negative UA results Refrained from possessing a dangerous weapon Refrained from staying out overnight Submitted photo, fingerprint, and DNA Successful search of self or possessions Wearing neutral clothing (nongang/drug/alcohol) Other Achieving a higher level in a program Active participation in therapy/ counseling Associating with positive peers Avoiding negative peers Completion of a Carey Guide/BIT Creating case plan goals Engaging with family Good grades and/or attendance Improved physical health/hygiene No contact with victim Participation in pro-social activities Positive reports from collateral agencies Taking prescription medications Thinking about consequences before acting Time free of non-compliant behavior Using coping skills Using positive communication skills Other Accomplishing a case plan goal Continuation in a pro-social activity Displaying appreciation for others Express genuine remorse Finding employment/remaining employed Graduating from High School/obtaining GED Identifies and works with support system Initiating meetings with others (school/probation/programs) Leadership role for pro-social activities/events Membership in a positive organization No referrals for delinquent/non-compliant behavior Positively contributing to family/home Successfully completing a program Using skills to deal with difficult situations Using consequential thinking skills Other
+Beginning Accountability and Compliance Intermediate Evidence Based/Case Planning Advanced Demonstrates Competence and Reduction of Risk Attending scheduled appointments Avoiding persons possessing, using, and/or selling drugs/ alcohol Completed community service hours Complying with curfew, home restrictions, or house arrest Enrolled in school and/or program Following home rules Following rules/direction of your court worker Made payments toward restitution and/or fines Negative UA results Refrained from possessing a dangerous weapon Refrained from staying out overnight Submitted photo, fingerprint, and DNA Completed BAW assignment Wearing neutral clothing (non- gang/drug/alcohol) Other Achieving a higher level in a program Active participation in therapy/ counseling Associating with positive peers Avoiding negative peers Completion of a Carey Guide/BIT Creating case plan goals Engaging with family Good grades and/or attendance No contact with victim Engaging in pro-social activities Positive reports from collateral agencies Taking prescription medications Thinking about consequences before acting Time free of non-compliant behavior Practiced skill with probation Displayed use of skill with probation/intervention Other Accomplishing a case plan goal Continuation in a pro-social activity Displaying appreciation for others Express genuine remorse Finding employment/remaining employed Graduating from High School/ obtaining GED Identifies and works with support system Initiating meetings with others (school/probation/programs) Leadership role for pro-social activities/events Membership in a positive organization No referrals for delinquent/ non-compliant behavior Positively contributing to family/ home Successfully completing a program Consistently using skills learned to deal with situations Other

 STEP 2: Reward the youth with a proportionate incentive for their identified level of compliance/accomplishment outlined below or as identified by the youth.
 Incentives should be awarded promptly.
 The list below provides examples of suggested responses; it is not all-inclusive.
-Award the youth with the incentive that will have the most impact on prosocial behavior.
-Please note, probation should collaborate with the youth's family and community agencies working with the youth to determine what rewards/incentives they may contribute.
-(May require court action)
+Award the youth with the incentive that will have the most impact on pro-social behavior.
+Please note, probation should collaborate with the youth's family and community agencies working with the youth to determine what rewards/incentives they may contribute. (\May require court action)

+Level 1 Level 2 Level 3

+Response Response Response

-Level 1 Response Level 2 Response Level 3 Accountability and Compliance Candy bar, soda, chips etc. (\$1-2.00) Allow special supervised outing Allow extra time on the computer Credit toward community service hours Earned free time with pro-social peers Permission to attend/participate in a community event Recognition by worker/parent/school Receive personal hygiene supplies Reward coupon or punch on a punch card Send a positive letter to youth's home Transportation access/credit/passes Verbal praise to youth and/or parent Other incentive individualized to youth Gift card (\$4-6.00) to movies, stores etc. Allow an overnight with approved friend Apply community service hours toward restitution Certificate of achievement Extend curfew Field trips with staff (college tour, hiking, etc.) Hold an appointment by phone Reduction in supervision Recognition given in Court Reduce time on home restriction/house arrest Reduction in community service hours Reduce frequency of drug testing Storyboard/wall of fame/ fish bowl raffle Other incentive individualized to youth Gift card (\$8-10.00) to movies, food establishments, stores, etc. Allow youth to have input on probation appointments Court level of completion Early Discharge Graduation ceremony Invitation to serve on agency leadership council Invitation to monthly recognition ceremony Job shadowing/apprenticeship opportunity Letter of support/job recommendation Modification of probation terms Restoration of non-suspended driving privileges Waiving/reducing fines Other incentive individualized to youth
+Candy bar, soda, chips etc. (\$1-2.00) Allow special supervised outing Credit toward community service hours Earned free time with pro-social peers Permission to attend/participate in a community event Recognition by PO/parent/school Reward coupon or punch on a punch card Transportation access/credit/ passes Verbal praise to youth and/or parent Other incentive individualized to youth Gift card (\$4-6.00) to movies, stores etc. Allow an overnight with approved friend Apply community service hours toward restitution Extend curfew Hold an appointment by phone Reduction in supervision Recognition given in Court Reduce time on home restriction/ house arrest Reduction in community service hours Reduce frequency of drug testing Storyboard/wall of fame/ fish bowl raffle Other incentive individualized to youth Gift card (\$8-10.00) to movies, food establishments, stores, etc. Allow youth to have input on probation appointments Early Discharge Graduation ceremony Invitation to monthly recognition ceremony Letter of support/job recommendation Modification of probation terms Waiving/reducing fines Other incentive individualized to youth

-^{}may require court action
+\may require court action